 When to Hire a Professional

-Whether you have a garage door with torsion or extension springs, both work under extreme tension.
+Whether you have a door with torsion or extension springs, both work under extreme tension.
 It can be dangerous for the average homeowner to fix or replace a spring system.
 We highly recommend working with a trained professional like Door Tech Garage Door Services in Gambrills, Maryland, to handle all your garage door service and replacement needs for your own safety.

 At Door Tech, we can service your garage door to ensure your springs are in great working order.
 If you’re ready to replace your garage door or need a new set of springs, we can also help.
 Contact us today to schedule a free consultation.